EUFAR/egads-gui/doc/source/description.rst

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_000.png
    :width: 936px
-   :height: 647px
+   :height: 589px
    :scale: 45 %
    :align: center

 The main window is composed of four parts, from top to bottom:

 * the first one is a menu bar with three menus - ``File``, ``Processing`` and ``About`` - allowing the user to open/save a file, launch a processing on more than one file, quit the software, display the different algorithms imbedded in EGADS, and display information about the software.
-* the second one is a bar containing 12 icons and giving access to different kind of functions and windows as the plot window or the metadata window.
+* the second one is a bar containing 11 icons and giving access to different kind of functions and windows as the plot window or the metadata window.
 * the third one is a central widget whose purpose is to welcome the interface dedicated to NetCDF, NASA Ames and text files.
-* the last one is a footbar, used to display few information about the file actually loaded, like the name, the weight and the file conventions.
+* the last one is a footbar, used to display few information about the file actually loaded, like the name, the weight and the file conventions, and messages to confirm actions made by users.

 ------------